Introduction

 Moving a patient with a drain tube

-When appropriate, patient mobilisation with a drain should be encouraged to reduce risk of DVT.
+When appropriate, patient mobilisation with a drain should be encouraged to reduce risk of DVT and enhance recovery.

 Reassess drains post mobilising to ensure dislodgement of drains has not occurred.